top of page

 Directions

-Heat the olive oil in a 4 quart dutch oven, over medium temperature.
-Add the onion and cook until edges start to brown and caramelize.
-Add the garlic and cook 1 minute, while stirring.
+Heat the olive oil in a 4 quart dutch oven over medium temperature.
+Add the onion and cook until soft.
+Add the garlic and cook 1 minute.
+Drain and rinse the beans and add to the Dutch oven with the remaining ingredients.
+Season with salt, place the lid on top and place in the center of oven for 1 1/2 hours.

 Remove from the oven and place on burner over medium-low and simmer uncovered until liquid is saucy.
 Salt and pepper to taste.
-Remove Bay leaves.
-If liquid gets too thick, add a little more vegetable broth.
+If liquid gets too thick add a little more vegetable broth.
+Serve with the balsamic salsa.

 Balsamic Salsa

 Place all ingredients in a bowl, season with salt & pepper and mix.
 Spoon on top of the beans and drizzle liberally with balsamic vinegar.
+Serve with sour cream-condiment and fresh lime wedges

 bottom of page